Navarro–Frenk–White profile

 The Navarro–Frenk–White (NFW) profile is a spatial mass distribution of dark matter fitted to dark matter halos identified in N-body simulations by Julio Navarro, Carlos Frenk and Simon White.

 The NFW profile is one of the most commonly used model profiles for dark matter halos.
+The substantial impact of NFW's work on theoretical understanding of cosmic structure formation can be traced to three key insights.